Hex Agent + Model Context Protocol

 Keep context current

-Eve re-reads printers, jobs, queues, materials, and receipts instead of relying on stale chat memory.
+Hex re-reads printers, jobs, queues, materials, and receipts instead of relying on stale chat memory.

 Protect production work